|FROM DOT TO DOMESDAY||Early Medieval||The Birth of Nations: England|

 Bede twice (‘HE’ II, 5 & 9) refers to Edwin bringing “the Mevanian Islands” – the Isle of Man and Anglesey – under English control.
 A Welsh Triad (26 W) lists Edwin (whom it calls “king of Lloegr”, i.e. king of England) as the third of the: “Three Great Oppressions of Môn [Anglesey], nurtured therein.”
 Plainly, the Triad refers to Edwin's overlordship of Anglesey – the island stronghold of Gwynedd – but it also alludes to a ‘tradition’, which can be traced no earlier than the 12th century, that Edwin had been raised by Cadfan, king of Gwynedd, alongside his own son, Cadwallon (who would eventually be the agent of Edwin's death).
 In Triad 29, ‘Three Faithful War-Bands of the Island of Britain’, first mentioned is: “The War-Band of Cadwallon son of Cadfan, who were with him seven years in Ireland; and in all that time they did not ask him for anything, lest they should be compelled to leave him” – which raises the possibility that, due to persecution by Edwin, Cadwallon was forced to flee Britain.
 Triad 69 refers to “the Action of Digoll” fought between Edwin and Cadwallon, when: “the Severn was defiled [with blood] from its source to its mouth”.
 According to a Welsh poem of apparently ancient origins, ‘Marwnad Cadwallon’ (Death-song of Cadwallon): “Cadwallon the illustrious Encamped on Digoll Mount, For seven months and seven battles daily.”
 Triad 62, ‘Three Fettered War-Bands of the Islands of Britain’: “And the third, the War-Band of Belyn of Llŷn when fighting with Edwin at Bryn Edwin in Rhos.”
 The ‘Annales Cambriae’ indicate that Belyn died in 627, and two years later record: “The besieging of king Cadwallon in the island of Glannauc.”* Evidently Cadwallon didn't command sufficient forces to overthrow Edwin.
 What he needed was an ally.

-“Edwin reigned most gloriously seventeen years over the nations of the English and the Britons, six whereof, as has been said, he also was a soldier in the kingdom of Christ.
+“Edwin reigned most gloriously 17 years over the nations of the English and the Britons, six whereof, as has been said, he also was a soldier in the kingdom of Christ.
 Cadwallon, king of the Britons, rebelled against him, being supported by the vigorous Penda, of the royal race of the Mercians ...
-A great battle being fought in the plain that is called Hæthfelth [Hatfield Chase, near Doncaster], Edwin was killed on the 12th of October, in the year of our Lord 633, being then forty-eight years of age, and all his army was either slain or dispersed.
+A great battle being fought in the plain that is called Hæthfelth [Hatfield Chase, near Doncaster], Edwin was killed on the 4th of the Ides of October [12th October], in the year of our Lord 633, being then 48 years of age, and all his army was either slain or dispersed.
 In the same war also, Osfrith, one of his sons, a warlike youth, fell before him; Eadfrith, another of them, compelled by necessity, went over to King Penda, and was by him afterwards slain in the reign of Oswald, contrary to his oath....

 In ‘The Lost Literature of Medieval England’ (1952), R.M.
 Wilson suggests that Henry of Huntingdon had access to an Old English poem on famous battles, from which he introduces short quotes, translated into Latin, on six occasions.
 One of them is Hæthfelth: “Report says that in the battle just mentioned, the plain of Hæthfelth ‘reeked throughout with red streams of noble blood;’ it was, indeed, the scene of a sudden and deplorable slaughter of the bravest warriors.” (‘HA’ III, 33).*